cgwyllie/angular-velocity/README.md

 # Disclaimer

 This project is not associated officially with either AngularJS or Velocity.
 It is just a little utility that was quickly thrown together to bridge an animation-shaped gap.

+# Thanks

+- [@rosslavery](https://github.com/rosslavery) for an example of how to access UI pack animations